 22.1.8 The Parties also recognize that the County may pay out accrued Vacation Pay and Sick Leave Pay for King County employees who, at some point in their career, accrued time as direct Link employees but are now County employees outside of the Link organization.
 To the extent that King County can identify such employees and payouts in the future, the calculation of the labor expense reduction will be offset (i.e., the labor cost expense will be increased) by a pro rata amount of the accrued leave payout based on the following factors:

-G. The number of hours of Vacation Pay and Sick Leave Pay paid out to the identified County employees;
+A. The number of hours of Vacation Pay and Sick Leave Pay paid out to the identified County employees;

-H. The multiplier factor for Vacation Pay (100%) and Sick Leave Pay (35%);
+B. The multiplier factor for Vacation Pay (100%) and Sick Leave Pay (35%);

-I. The % of employment time that each employee receiving a leave payout spent as a direct Link employee (working in the Link organization);
+C. The % of employment time that each employee receiving a leave payout spent as a direct Link employee (working in the Link organization);

-J. The wage rate that each employee was receiving in his or her position with the Link organization directly prior to transferring out of it;
+D. The wage rate that each employee was receiving in his or her position with the Link organization directly prior to transferring out of it;

-K. The current federal Social Security/FICA rate (currently 7.65% below threshold, 1.45% above threshold) will be applied to the payout calculation.
+E. The current federal Social Security/FICA rate (currently 7.65% below threshold, 1.45% above threshold) will be applied to the payout calculation.

 22.2 Paratransit Costs